What are you looking for?

 Herd of elephants in the Chobe River in Chobe National Park, Botswana.

-Visitors often witness large herds congregating along the riverbanks, offering a spectacular display of social behavior.
+Visitors often witness large herds congregating along the riverbanks, offering a spectacular display of social behaviour.
 The park also supports a rich diversity of other wildlife, making it a top destination for wildlife enthusiasts.

 Addo Elephant National Park, South Africa

-Located in the Eastern Cape province, Addo Elephant National Park is a sanctuary for the densest elephant population in South Africa.
+Located in the Eastern Cape Province, Addo Elephant National Park is a sanctuary for the densest elephant population in South Africa.
 These elephants are unique for their relatively smaller size and rounded ears, adapted to the bushveld environment.

 Herd of elephants in Addo Elephant National Park.